salmanfareeth/Stock-Market-Data-Preprocessing-and-Monthly-Resampling/README.md

 # 📊 Stock Market Data Preprocessing and Monthly Resampling 🗓️
 # Data Preprocessing and Resampling Script

 This Python script processes a CSV file containing stock market data, performs data cleaning and preprocessing, and resamples the data to a monthly frequency.
-The processed data is then saved as a CSV file for further analysis.
+The processed data is then can be saved as a CSV file for further analysis.

 ## Features